MonoidMusician/blog/sources/comprehensive_errors.md

 ##### Errors

 It's not quite clear what comprehensive, associative errors should look like.
 Right now the errors that are returned simplify identify _some_ chain of axioms that result in a contradiction.
-Actually, it is more indirect than that: it identifies two expressions in the `GESolver` with such that `k !>= v` is requested to hold but in fact `k < v` across all models.
+Actually, it is more indirect than that: it identifies two expressions in the `GESolver`{.purescript} with such that `k !>= v` is requested to hold but in fact `k < v` across all models.
 Of course, this `k !>= v` constraint is just a combination of source constraints with axioms, and that derivation could be tracked.
 Plus, raw axioms are not really a suitable format for intelligibility either.

 It seems like an uphill battle to provide comprehensible errors, much less global errors that collect all the conflicting information.
 The one bright ray of hope is that the problem is secretly geometric!
 For predicative universes, in fact, each constraint carves out a (simply?) connected subset of <i>c<sub>00</sub></i>, and the boundaries are all of slope 0 or 1.
 For impredicative universes, it is a little worse, but not too bad.
 (I don't have a precise characterization yet.)